Al Hoceima

 The DinausauresClub – Gérard Pigeon DECOSTERD

-Once upon a time there was the Club Méditerranée in Al Hoceima.
-A former GO recounts his memories of Al Hoceima.
+Once upon a time, there was the Club Med in Al Hoceima.
+A former GO (Gentil Organisateur) recounts his memories of Al Hoceima

-Al Hoceima 1964, extract from a report available in full version on the INA website
+Al Hoceima 1964, excerpt from a report available in full on the INA website

 Similar article